sandbornm/HardenDocker/README.md

 attack surface of the docker daemon runC root access remote execution

-## Tools to audit and harden your Docker images
+## Docker security and tools to audit and harden your Docker images

 ### Best practices
 Docker content trust